jmart368/jmart368/README.md

 #### Hi there, I am Jose 👋

-#### Welcome to my profile.
-I am a data analyst with an interest in research whether it is solving real world problems or mininig insights from large data sets 🔎📂.
-I enjoy making visualizations and how they can be used to tell a story.
-After all, pictures are more memorable than words 📊📈📉.
+#### I am a data analyst with an interest in research whether it is solving real world problems or mininig insights from large data sets 🔎📂.
+I enjoy making visualizations and given you a story behind the data 📊📈📉.

 #### In my spare time I am a runner 🏃, I love watching real football ⚽, and I am an avgeek 🛩️.